Peppags/CRISPRont-CRISPRofft/README.md

 Here is the cleavage efficiency that CRISPR-ONT predicts for this guide:
 0.70
 ```
+CRISPR-OFFT takes the sgRNA-DNA sequence pair with lenght of 23 as the inputs.

 ## Content
 * **./data/test.csv:** The testing examples with sgRNA sequence and label indicating the on-target cleavage efficacy